 While ordinary tourist travels are heavily restricted due to COVID-19, business travels to Denmark are allowed to some extent.
 As there are different restrictions for different geographies, State of Green may or may not welcome your delegation to Denmark.
 We will handle each request with great attention to the COVID-19 situation and the official rules and guidelines.
 We reserve the right to postpone or cancel delegation visits at any given time, with regard to the COVID-19 situation.

 We highly encourage international stakeholders to explore our digital offerings, including virtual meetings with relevant Danish partners – hosted by a State of Green employee.
-Visit GREEN TALKS and Green Insights for more information.
+Visit our event page for more information.